Data visualization tools for Linux

 rate and density of the plot are determined by samples and isosamples, and

 a title is provided for the graph with the title parameter.
-The base contour is
+The base

-splot command using the internally available math
+splot command using the internally available

-library functions.
+math library functions.
 The result is Figure 1.

 Figure 1.
 A simple plot from gnuplot